TRACE MINERAL MANAGEMENT

 • Fibre digestibility has a big impact on feed efficiency of dairy cattle.

-• Feeding IntelliBond hydroxy trace minerals improves rumen function of dairy cows, increases NDF digestibility and production of volatile fatty acids and increases milk production.
+• Feeding Selko IntelliBond hydroxy trace minerals improves rumen function of dairy cows, increases NDF digestibility and production of volatile fatty acids and increases milk production.

 The importance of improving feed efficiency on a dairy farm